biocatiit/website/content/pages/users_howto_saxs_design.rst

 IEC-SAXS experiments can have significantly larger loading volumes if desired (will require loop to be change, so inform your beamline scientist in advance).
-AF4-MALS-SAXSexperiments use sample volumes similar to SEC-SAXS.
+AF4-MALS-SAXS experiments use sample volumes similar to SEC-SAXS.

 In either case, talk to your beamline scientist for more details.